MathewYoussef/intro_llms/infra/README.md

 - Rebuilding requires network access (pip downloads) unless the deps are already cached inside Docker layers.

+### Nemotron note (Transformers local)

+Nemotron uses custom model code on Hugging Face (`trust_remote_code=True`) and requires extra runtime deps like `mamba-ssm` (and typically `causal-conv1d`).
+Those are included in `infra/lab/requirements-course.txt`.

+If you see an error like `undefined symbol ... selective_scan_cuda...`, it usually means `mamba-ssm` was installed from a prebuilt wheel that doesn't match the container's PyTorch/CUDA.
+This repo forces source builds for `mamba-ssm` and `causal-conv1d` to compile them against the base image.

+Note: the base image uses the Jetson AI Lab pip index (`pypi.jetson-ai-lab.io`) by default.
+Some packages (like `mamba-ssm`) may not be available there, so the lab image build adds `https://pypi.org/simple` as an extra index.

 ## Start the vLLM server

 ```bash